jiyong-park/jiyong-park.github.io/_pages/research.md

 8. “Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach,” with Jongho Kim (KAIST)

 ## Conference Presentations
 1. **Park, J.** and Han, K., 2020.
-"Returns to Cloud Computing Investments: The Role of Environmental Uncertainty", *Americas Conference on Information Systems (AMCIS), Salt Lake City, Utah, USA (going virtual)*
+"Returns to Cloud Computing Investments: The Role of Environmental Uncertainty", *Americas Conference on Information Systems (AMCIS), Salt Lake City, Utah, USA (virtual)*
 2. **Park, J.**, 2020.
-"How the Sharing Economy Changes the Tourism Landscape: The Complementary Impacts of Airbnb and Uber/Lyft", *Pacific Asia Conference on Information Systems (PACIS), Dubai, UAE (going virtual)*
+"How the Sharing Economy Changes the Tourism Landscape: The Complementary Impacts of Airbnb and Uber/Lyft", *Pacific Asia Conference on Information Systems (PACIS), Dubai, UAE (virtual)*
 3. **Park, J.**, 2020.
-"How the Sharing Economy Changes the Tourism Landscape: The Complementary Impacts of Airbnb and Uber/Lyft", *Statistical Challenges in Electronic Commerce Research (SCECR), Madrid, Spain (going virtual)*
+"How the Sharing Economy Changes the Tourism Landscape: The Complementary Impacts of Airbnb and Uber/Lyft", *Statistical Challenges in Electronic Commerce Research (SCECR), Madrid, Spain (virtual)*
 4. **Park, J.** and Kim, J., 2019.
 "Evolution of Task Automation in the 21st Century: A Data-Driven Exploration of the Race between Man and Machine", *International Conference on Information Systems (ICIS), Munich, Germany*
 5. Kyung, N., Kwon, J., **Park, J.** and Lee, B., 2019.
 "How does a data Breach Impact Online Consumer Behavior", *INFORMS Conference on Information Systems and Technology (CIST), Seattle, Washington, USA*
 6. **Park, J.** and Kim, J., 2018.
 "Fixing Racial Discrimination through Analytics on Online Platforms: A Neural Machine Translation Approach", *International Conference on Information Systems (ICIS), San Francisco, California, USA*